 The saying goes that a car loses value the moment you drive it off the lot.
 But how much value is that?
 And what about a year or two, or three, later?
-While predicting the exact depreciation your car will experience isn’t an exact science, it is almost guaranteed that there will be some depreciation.
-In fact, a 2017 Study found New Zealand had the highest level of car depreciation in the world!
+While predicting the exact depreciation your car will experience isn’t an exact science, it’s almost guaranteed that a car will depreciate in value over its lifetime.

-Canstar takes a look at what factors impact depreciation, and how you can minimise depreciation on any new car you buy.
+Canstar looks at the factors that impact a car’s depreciation, and how you can minimise depreciation on any new car you buy.

 In this article we cover: